zvvlx/zvvlx/README.md

 - Bachelor's degree in Software Engineering
 - Also interested in: bodybuilding, all sorts of engineering, psychology, movies and all things related to music
 - I save my green squares for the ones paying the bills :)

+(all the fun stuff is in the private repos 🪄)